 Comparative Nonprofit Sector Project; United Nations Nonprofit Handbook Project; Volunteer Measurement Project; International Fellows in Philanthropy Program

-Megan Haddock is International Research Projects Manager for the Comparative Nonprofit Sector, UN Handbook, and Volunteer Measurement Projects.
+Megan Haddock served as International Research Projects Manager for the Comparative Nonprofit Sector, UN Handbook and Volunteer Measurement Projects.
 She received her Masters in Public Policy from the Johns Hopkins Institute of Policy Studies and her B.A. from Carleton College in International Relations and Political Science.
 She was a lead author of the ILO Manual on the Measurement of Volunteer Work, co-author of Explaining Civil Society Development: A Social Origins Approach with Drs.
-Salamon and Sokolowski, and co-author of several publications published by the Center, an paper that appeared in the Annals of Public and Cooperative Economics, conference papers, and articles for newspapers and magazines.
+Salamon and Sokolowski, and co-author of several publications published by the Center, a paper that appeared in the Annals of Public and Cooperative Economics, conference papers, and articles for newspapers and magazines.
 Megan currently serves as Program Manager for the International Society for Third-Sector Research.

 Comparative Nonprofit Sector Project; United Nations Nonprofit Handbook Project; Nonprofit Economic Data Project; Listening Post Project

 Prior to his passing in May 2020, Dr. Sokolowski was Senior Research Associate for the Comparative Nonprofit Sector, Listening Post, and Nonprofit Employment Data Projects.
 Dr. Sokolowski received his Ph.D. in Sociology from Rutgers University, an M.A. in Philosophy from the Lublin Catholic University in Poland, and an M.A. in Sociology from San Jose State University.
 He has taught at Hartnell College, Rutgers University, and Morgan State University.
 Dr. Sokolowski is the author of Civil Society and the Professions in Eastern Europe: Social Change and Organization in Poland (Plenum/Kluwer, 2001) and a co-author of Measuring Volunteering: A Practical Toolkit (Independent Sector/United Nations Volunteers, 2001).
 A key member of the Center team for over 25 years, Dr. Sokolowski’s research interests focused on the interaction between individuals and social institutions and social determinants of cognitive processes, and include writing on social movements, organizations, work, occupations and professions.
 His publications have appeared in Voluntas, Nonprofit Management & Leadership, the International Journal of Contemporary Sociology, the International Journal of Cultural Policy, and several edited volumes.